suberjin/IAC/readme.md

-To make an .env file for correct work:
+In ansible folder make an .env file for correct work:

 FLASK_APP="api.py"